American Blue Note

-American Blue Note is a 1989 drama film directed by Ralph Toporoff, who wrote the screenplay with Gilbert Girion.
+American Blue Note is a 1989 American independent comedy-drama film directed by Ralph Toporoff, who wrote the screenplay with Gilbert Girion.
 It stars Peter MacNicol, Carl Capotorto, Tim Guinee, Jonathan Walker, Bill Christopher-Myers, and Eddie Jones.
 Filmed in 1989, the independently produced film didn't get a distributor until 1991.

 Premise

 The film follows a group of jazz musicians in the 1960s who play in small clubs and face constant financial hardships.
 Of the group, only one of them will go on to achieve success.